Poker Strategy Articles

 My Tournament Poker Results

-During the 2019 World Series of Poker I am wearing t-shirts dedicated to 20 inspirational women.
-The list will
+During the 2019 World Series of Poker, I wore t-shirts dedicated to 20 inspirational women.

 "Fender bass player Carol Kaye... could do anything and leave men in the dust." -- Quincy Jones